RedExpertAlliance/katacoda-scenarios/oci-course/infrastructure-events-notifications-streaming-oci/step3.md

 `oci events rule create --display-name text2PDF$LAB_ID --is-enabled true --condition '{"eventType":["com.oraclecloud.objectstorage.createobject"], "data": {"bucketName":"'"$IN_BUCKET"'"}}' --compartment-id $COMPARTMENT_OCID --actions file://actionsFunc.json `{{execute}}

-Now we are ready to test it, we can use the lorem.txt file to upload it to the input bucket and after a few seconds in the output bucket you should see a
+Now we are ready to test it, we can use the lorem.txt (it is located in the fn-text2pdf-events) file to upload it to the input bucket,and after a few seconds, in the output bucket you should see a
-PDF file.
+PDF file with the same name (lorem.pdf).

 To validate it, list the contents of the out bucket executing the following: